grange85/ahfow-www/_posts/2024-09-23-my-record-collection-173-dean-britta-13-most-beautiful-2xcd.md

  - it has been released in different versions with different tracks/mixes/running order
  - it is heavier on instrumental tracks than their _real albums_
+ - it contains songs/tracks that started life elsewhere
  - its first release was a DVD

 Of course it _is_ a Dean & Britta album... or, is it?!